jasonpenny/prs-ruby/README.md

 `./my_prs.rb`

-This will output all open PRs for the user that owns the GITHUB_ACCESS_TOKEN.
+This will output all open PRs for the user that owns the GITHUB\_ACCESS\_TOKEN.

+---

+### View open Pull Requests for all members of a github team

+`./team_prs.rb <org/team>`

+This will output all open PRs for members of the team, for repos that are in the `org`

 ---